ObzenFlow/obzenflow-fsm/README.md

 ### Why Not a Moore Machine?

 In a Moore machine, outputs depend only on the current state, not the input.
-But in obzenflow_fsm, the transition handlers explicitly receive both state AND event to determine actions.
+But in ObzenFlow FSM, the transition handlers explicitly receive both state AND event to determine actions.
 This gives us more flexibility for real-world use cases.

 ### Modern Extensions Beyond Classical Theory